Conference 2026

 Christopher Booth MD FRCPC is a Medical Oncologist and Health Services Researcher at Queen’s University in Kingston, Canada.
 He is a Professor of Oncology and Public Health Sciences and Director of the Division of Cancer Care and Epidemiology at Queen’s Cancer Research Institute.
 Dr. Booth’s research program explores access, quality, and value of cancer care.
 He serves as policy advisor to the World Health Organization and across global health systems.
 Dr. Booth has published more than 400 peer-reviewed manuscripts.
 He was Study Co-Chair of the Canadian Cancer Trials Group CO.21 CHALLENGE trial of “adjuvant exercise” in colon cancer which was published in the New England Journal of Medicine in 2025.
 In 2022 he received the Exceptional Healer Award at Kingston Health Sciences Centre for embodying compassion, respect, and clinical excellence.
 He was inducted as a Fellow of the Canadian Academy of Health Sciences in 2022.
 Dr. Booth is one of the founding leaders of the Common Sense Oncology initiative.

-NZSO26 Prof Misty Jenkins
+NZSO26 Professor Misty Jenkins

 Professor Misty Jenkins